italoadler/bitbooks/Trigonometry/book/chapter_01/chapter_01.md

 Later, when I introduce some actual code, I'll show you how you can flip the screen coordinate system to make it act just like a standard Cartesian system.

+Note that this not absolutely the way things work for every single graphic programming environment you might work in.
+Make sure you know how the coordinate system works for the code base you are working in.
+For this book, I'll assume that the y-axis if flipped, as it is in HTML Canvas.

 ### Radians

 When you start coding anything to do with angles, you'll find that the math libraries for most common programming languages do not use degrees.
 Instead, they measure angles in units called radians.